DaDevFox/KC_ReskinEngine/Guide.md

 ## Preparing Models

-Before starting on art for a skin, you must first look up the specifications for that skin in the `Skin-Index` so that you know hov to make the art.
-In the past, this has been the main, solid option to understanding how to make the art for a skin without full-on code diving research, but now there's an actively changing [spreadsheet](https://docs.google.com/spreadsheets/d/1ow1hWDYpN2fDug6KnrOqCa8hPSPgnouY06qliUtIWpA/edit#gid=0) you can use to track the official progress on the support and type of support for each of the different types of skins.
+Before starting on art for a skin, you must first look up the specifications for that skin in the `Skin-Index` so that you know how to make the art.
+In the past, this has been the main, solid option to understanding how to make the art for a skin without full-on code diving research, but now there's an actively changing [spreadsheet](https://docs.google.com/spreadsheets/d/1ow1hWDYpN2fDug6KnrOqCa8hPSPgnouY06qliUtIWpA/edit#gid=0) you can use to track the official progress on the level and type of support for each of the different types of skins.
 Note using the spreadsheet is more unstable and subject to change, but gives you an insight into the most recent changes to the Engine's structure.

 If you want a more comprehensive, in-depth look at skins and how they work, there's a collection of prefabs, materials, textures, and more from the game in the folder `[Tool Root Folder]/Reskin Engine/Resources/Reskin Engine`.
-The `API` folder and the `version.txt` and `Info.md` files are used internally by the Tool so don't mess with those, but everything else is there for a reference for the artist.
+The `API` folder and the `version.txt` and `Info.md` files are used internally by the Tool so don't mess with those, but everything else is there for a reference for artists.

+All of these prefabs, materials, and other assets, with the exception of a few I updated personally, come directly from the KC Toolkit, a public GitHub repository of a lot of assets the game uses.

 Before modelling I highly recommend you look into the  [Common Graphical Patterns](https://github.com/DaDevFox/KCReskinEngine/blob/master/Common_Game_Patterns.md) Document, especially for materials and models.

 > If you want additional information on how things are injected into the game and the patterns of visual elements and art look into the advanced section of the [Common Patterns](https://github.com/DaDevFox/KCReskinEngine/blob/master/Common_Game_Patterns.md) file; it contains details on the way buildings of different model formats get their models injected.
+[Not written yet :p]

 ## UI Summary